STOMP-Based Event Notification System

 - TLS Security: Connections can be secured with TLS

-- User Authentication: Each subscription has its own credentials
+- User Authentication: Each subscription has its own credentials and permissions in RabbitMQ

-- Topic Structure: Topics follow the pattern
+- Queue Structure: Queue names follow the pattern

 Error Handling and Resilience